sky84ky/forTM_kr/README.md

-    ├── phonelibs           # Libraries used on NEOS devices ├── pyextra             # Libraries used on NEOS devices └── selfdrive           # Code needed to drive the car ├── assets          # Fonts, images and sounds for UI ├── athena          # Allows communication with the app ├── boardd          # Daemon to talk to the board ├── camerad         # Driver to capture images from the camera sensors
+    ├── phonelibs           # Libraries used on NEOS devices ├── pyextra             # Libraries used on NEOS devices └── selfdrive           # Code needed to drive the car ├── assets          # Fonts, images, and sounds for UI ├── athena          # Allows communication with the app ├── boardd          # Daemon to talk to the board ├── camerad         # Driver to capture images from the camera sensors